mavillez/Oblivion/docs/source/modules.rst

 - C, C++ and Fortran compilers (icc/icpc/ifort);
 - GCC as a base for the Intel compilers;
 - MPI implementation (Intel MPI);
-- BLAS, LAPACK and fourier transforms: Intel MKL.
+- BLAS, LAPACK and FFTW: Intel MKL.

 2. Loading Modules